 Secret Service Electronic Crimes Task Force (ECTF) – The United States Secret Service Electronic Crimes Task Forces and Working Groups website provides information on federal, state and local law enforcement efforts, including the NYECTF.
 The NYCTEF is an alliance between the U.S. Secret Service, private industry and academic personnel working together to protect against criminal cyber and internet threats.New York Electronic Crimes Task Force

 FBI Cyber Crime Investigations - The Federal Bureau of Investigation (FBI) website has information about federal cyber or internet crime investigations, including online scams, identity theft, and computer system hacking.

-If you have been charged with an internet or cyber crime in any of the boroughs of New York City, including Queens, Brooklyn, the Bronx and Manhattan, call the Law Office of Rochelle S. Berliner at (718) 261-5600.
-Rochelle S. Berliner is knowledgeable in all areas of New York's cyber crime laws, and is dedicated to helping you find the best possible outcome for your particular situation.
-Contact the Law Office of Rochelle S. Berliner today for a consultation about your alleged cyber crime or internet offense.
+Queens criminal defense lawyer Rochelle S. Berliner is knowledgeable in all areas of New York's cyber crime laws, and is dedicated to helping you find the best possible outcome for your particular situation.
+Call or complete an online form today for a consultation about your alleged cyber crime or internet offense.

 - Internet Cyber Crimes